 In a left-sided hernia, varying amounts of abdominal contents can herniate, including small and large bowel, stomach, spleen and sometimes the liver.
 In right-sided hernias, it is usually only the large bowel and or liver that herniates.
 Bilateral hernias are uncommon and as the term suggests; affects both sides and pretty much all abdominal contents can move into the chest.

-In most cases and particularly in left-sided hernias, the condition is isolated, which means that there are no other associated anomalies.
+In most cases and particularly in left-sided hernias, the condition is isolated, which means that there are no other associated problems.
 Rarely, CDH is part of a chromosomal syndrome such as Edward’s Syndrome (Trisomy 18), Patau’s syndrome (Trisomy 13), Down’s Syndrome (Trisomy 21) and Turner Syndrome (Monosomy X).
-An test during pregnancy is usually offered to test for any Chromosome problems, which will hopefully confirm that the CDH is the only problem.
-This test involves taking a sample of the fluid around your baby called an ‘Amniocentesis’.
-This test unfortunately cannot currently pick up all genetic factors, however once your baby is born you can request Genetic Counselling which may be able to offer further answers if you feel that your baby has other issue .
+A test during pregnancy is usually offered to test for any Chromosome differences, which will hopefully confirm that the CDH is the only condition to manage.
+This test involves taking a sample of the fluid around your baby.
+This test is called an ‘Amniocentesis’.
+This test unfortunately cannot currently pick up all genetic factors, however once your baby is born you can request Genetic Counselling which may be able to offer further answers if you feel that your baby has other issues .
 Uncommonly, other syndromes such as Cornelia De Lange and Fryn’s syndrome have also been associated with CDH.

 Other features of CDH can include variable degrees of Lung Hypoplasia (incomplete development of the lungs), Pulmonary Hypertension (increased pressure in the pulmonary arteries) and heart defects.
 These are often difficult to diagnose and confirm to what extent they are present until after your baby is born.
 Other malformations can occur and are principally the cardiovascular (heart, lungs etc) genitourinary (kidneys, bladder etc) and gastrointestinal systems (stomach, bowel etc).

 Currently the prognosis (outlook) for babies diagnosed with CDH remains statistically at 50%, however, some hospitals claim to have a higher survival rate.
-A measurement called LHR (lung:head ratio) is often used by Doctors as an indicator to help them to assess the severity of the hernia and to assist them with planning the best management for your baby.
+A measurement called LHR (lung to head size ratio) is often used by Doctors as an indicator to help them to assess the severity of the hernia which can assist them with planning the best management for your baby.
 This is taken during an ultrasound scan and your Doctor can explain this further to you.
 As each case is different, each case warrants its own outlook; some babies with extremely good prospects before birth fail to do well and some babies with very little lung and a poor outlook will do extremely well.